-The Fallout series is one of gaming’s most beloved IPs, and fans have been pining for a TV adaptation for what feels like years.
-Now that Bethesda’s RPG has been given the green light to hit the small screen with Amazon, here’s everything we know so far.
+The Fallout series is one of gaming’s most beloved franchises, and fans are pining for a screen adaptation.
+Now that Bethesda’s RPG is in full development at Amazon, here’s everything we know so far.

-Despite the inconsistent hit rate that video game adaptions have in TV & movies, that doesn’t stop fans from campaigning to see their favorite IP get the live-action treatment.
-With shows like Arcane and The Witcher being critical and commercial successes, the time for video game adaptations is now.
+Despite the inconsistent hit rate that video game adaptations have in TV & movies, that doesn’t stop fans from campaigning to see their favorite IP get the live-action treatment.
+With shows like Arcane and The Last of Us being critical and commercial successes, the time for video game adaptations is now.

 Fallout fans are in luck!
-An Amazon TV series based on Bethesda’s Fallout games is heading into production in 2022 – and we’ve put together all of the details we know so far.
+An Amazon TV series based on Bethesda’s Fallout games is in production – and we’ve put together all of the details we know so far.